-\paragraph{Definition of the work of forces and heat fluxes} \EM{We now detail the heat fluxes and the works associated to the different forces.}
+We now detail the heat fluxes and the works associated with the different forces.

-The work of the time-dif\-fer\-enti\-able pressure represents how pressure is working with the displacement of the control surface.
-The expression can be obtained by integrating the force multiplied by the surface displacement over a transported control volume and applying Green's formulae.
-The procedure is similar to the deterministic framework, with the additional implication of the drift velocity, as demonstrated in \ref{sec:displacement_control_surface}.
-We have for the pressure work:
+The work due to the time-dif\-fer\-enti\-able pressure represents how pressure acts through the displacement of the control surface.
+It is obtained by integrating the pressure force, multiplied by the surface displacement, over a transported control volume and applying Green's formulae.
+The resulting expression is consistent with the deterministic formulation, but additionally involves the drift velocity, as detailed in Appendix~\ref{sec:displacement_control_surface}.
+The pressure work is given by

-The minus sign comes from the outward normal $\bm{n}$ convention.
+The minus sign arises from the convention of using the outward unit normal vector $\bm{n}$ convention.
 We can then identify